Malibu Securities Lawyer

 Investment losses caused by broker misconduct can devastate retirement plans, erode family wealth, and create lasting financial hardship.
 If you are a Malibu resident who has suffered losses due to unsuitable investments, excessive trading, or other securities violations, you deserve experienced legal representation.

-Attorney Gary Varnavides combines deep securities industry knowledge with a commitment to holding financial institutions accountable.
-His decade of experience defending broker-dealers provides unique insight into building winning cases for investors.
+Gary Varnavides combines deep securities industry knowledge with a commitment to holding financial institutions accountable.
+His decade of experience defending broker-dealers provides unique insight into building well-supported claims for investors.

-• Case costs: You remain responsible for case costs such as filing fees, expert witnesses, and deposition transcripts, though payment arrangements can be discussed
+Varnavides Law offers a free consultation.
+Fee arrangements vary by matter and are discussed during consultation.
+You remain responsible for case costs such as filing fees, expert witnesses, and deposition transcripts, though payment arrangements can be discussed.

-Contact Varnavides Law today to discuss your investment losses with an experienced Malibu securities lawyer.
+Request a consultation with Varnavides Law to discuss your investment losses with an experienced Malibu securities lawyer.
 We will review your situation, explain your legal options, and help you understand whether you have a claim worth pursuing.

 Request Free Consultation